Skip to main content

 Queue workers and scheduled tasks typically run as service accounts rather than user sessions.
 Pikku supports this pattern, but it's handled differently and will be enhanced in future versions.

 Pikku doesn't make assumptions about how sessions are stored or managed.
-Instead, it provides the userSessionService abstraction that your middleware uses to load and persist sessions.
+Instead, it provides a session abstraction through the wire parameter that your middleware uses to load and persist sessions.

 The key benefit: your functions don't need to know if the session comes from an HTTP cookie, a WebSocket connection, or somewhere else.
-They just use the session parameter, and it works across all protocols.
+They just destructure session, setSession, and clearSession from the wire parameter, and it works across all protocols.

-userSessionServiceto load session data based on the protocol (e.g., from a cookie for HTTP, from connection state for WebSocket) -
+1. Middleware loads the session – Pikku's session middleware loads session data based on the protocol (e.g., from a cookie for HTTP, from connection state for WebSocket)

-Function receives session β Your function gets the session as the third parameter
+2. Function receives session – Your function gets the session value by destructuring from the wire parameter

-Middleware persists changes β Pikku's middleware saves any session changes back to the store
+4. Middleware persists changes – Pikku's middleware saves any session changes back to the store

 This separation means you can use different session strategies per protocol while keeping your function code identical.